ai / claude

 Require citations.
 For research tasks, require inline [n] citations that map to sources.
 Instruct Claude to omit claims it cannot cite rather than stating them without attribution.

 Format data as JSON.
-We switched from Ruby's .inspect (hash syntax) to .to_json when passing data in prompts.
+We use Ruby's .to_json when passing data in prompts.
 Clean input reduces misinterpretation by the model.

 Context window math